justinmelnick/justinmelnick.github.io/_pages/publications.md

 1. Melnick, Justin.
 Domestic Politics in the European Union’s Emissions Trading System: Evidence from Free Allowance Allocation.

 2. Melnick, Justin.
-Information and Climate Inaction.
+Information and Climate (In)action.

 3. Conevska, Aleksandra and Justin Melnick.
 Policy Interventions as Experimental Treatments: Applications to Climate Politics.